Congrats to Brooklyn Half Finishers! Track/compare your splits and claim your finisher badges now!

 Once you have selected your running spaces, measure each course using the following guidelines:

 Once around your running area will be a lap.
-Use the measuring device provided in your Kit to determine the length of one lap, and then determine how many laps equal one mile.
+Use the measuring device provided in your Start-Up Kit to determine the length of one lap, and then determine how many laps equal one mile.
 The device measures in feet.
 Once you have measured the number of feet in one lap, divide 5280 by that figure to determine how many laps equal a mile.

 5280 feet = 1 mile